 Scientists Think Our Ancestors Spoke One Mother Language

-Researchers have found evidence of a common tongue dating back 15,000 years, that spawned all modern language
+Evidence of a common tongue dating back 15,000 years

-According to biblical history, our ancestors spoke one common language that was understood by everyone.
-That universal comprehension was revoked, however when humanity tried to build its way to heaven with the Tower of Babel.
+According to biblical history, our ancestors spoke one common language understood by everyone.
+This universal comprehension was revoked, however when humanity tried to build its way to heaven with the Tower of Babel.
 As punishment, the language became obscured and a multitude of languages subsequently arose.
-Whether you believe in biblical stories or not, there is now evidence pointing to one common language spoken by our early ancestors originating in Africa and that evidence correlates with migration patterns.
+And whether you place any veracity in biblical lore, there is now evidence pointing to a common language spoken by our early ancestors originating in Africa that correlates with migration patterns.

-A recent study that has looked at the evolution of words, specifically across Eurasia, has discovered a pattern with familial words like brother and father that has essentially allowed them to predict how our ancient ancestors would have spoken these words and 21 others, roughly 15,000 years ago.
-The words and sounds of disparate languages were researched from a catalog that is the product of the appropriately named, Tower of Babel project.
+A recent study looked at the evolution of words, specifically across Eurasia, finding a pattern with familial words like brother and father that allowed them to predict how our ancient ancestors would have pronounced these words and 21 others, some 15,000 years ago.
+The words and sounds of disparate languages were studied from a catalog compiled through the appropriately named, Tower of Babel project.

 It was originally thought that words in languages eventually would change so significantly over time and that cognates, or words that derive from a common origin, could only be traced back 5,000 – 9,000 years.
 These researchers found that a list of ultraconserved words, or core words that change very little, had a 50 percent chance of being replaced by a non-cognate every 2,000 – 4,000 years, they called this the word’s half-life.
 The list of 21 words they found changed the least had a half-life of 10,000 years.